 When you’re thinking about oral health, your teeth most likely draw most of your attention.
 But the gum tissue supporting your smile is just as important.
 Gum disease is one of the most common health problems in the world, and it can very easily lead to tooth loss if untreated.
-If you’re suffering from bleeding gums or have noticed suspiciously swollen-looking gum tissue, get in touch with Davis, Roberts, Boeller, & Rife today to schedule an appointment.
+If you’re suffering from bleeding gums or have noticed suspiciously swollen-looking gum tissue, get in touch with Davis, Roberts, Boeller, & Rife today to schedule an appointment for gum disease treatment in Englewood, FL.

 A routine cleaning isn’t always enough to reverse gum disease.
 For more advanced cases, deep cleaning – also known as scaling and root planing – is required.
 Scaling involves removing bacteria and plaque from around and beneath the gum line.
 Once we’ve cleaned the area as much as possible, we can move on to root planing, which involves smoothing the rough surfaces of the tooth roots so that bacterial growth is less likely to occur in the future.